rctsang/yt-play-together/README.md

 ## GBA Game Interface

-It's dumb, since most emulators for mac lack lua scripting capacity (waiting on mGBA release), this interface is literally just generated keyboard events while the emulator is in the foreground.
+It's a dumbinterface. since most emulators for mac lack lua scripting capacity (waiting on mGBA release), this interface is literally just generated keyboard events while the emulator is in the foreground.
 Too lazy to compile the emulator's source files on my own so this is what it is for now.

 For now I'm using [mGBA](https://github.com/mgba-emu/mgba) which says it'll support lua scripting eventually